retainful/site/content/blog/10-points-to-keep-your-email-out-of-the-spam-folder.md

 ---
-title: "10 Points to Keep Your Email Out of The Spam Folder"
+title: "Best Practices to Keep Your Emails Out of The Spam Folder"
-path: "/blog/10-points-to-keep-your-email-out-of-the-spam-folder"
+path: "/blog/best-practices-to-keep-your-emails-out-of-the-spam-folder"
 description: "Here are the best ways to avoid your emails from getting into the spam folder.
 The do’s and don’ts suggested by experts.
 The reason behind the same and how to lawfully combat this."
 date: "2019-11-20"
 author: "Vidya"
-image: "../images/10-points-to-keep-your-email-out-of-the-spam-folder/10-Points-to-Keep-Your-Email-Out-of-the-Spam-Folder.jpg"
+image: "../images/best-practices-to-keep-your-emails-out-of-the-spam-folder/best-practices-to-keep-your-emails-out-of-the-spam-folder.jpg"
-thumbnail: "../images/10-points-to-keep-your-email-out-of-the-spam-folder/10-Points-to-Keep-Your-Email-Out-of-the-Spam-Folder.jpg"
+thumbnail: "../images/best-practices-to-keep-your-emails-out-of-the-spam-folder/best-practices-to-keep-your-emails-out-of-the-spam-folder.jpg"
 keywords: "why emails go to spam, how to avoid mail going to spam, how to avoid emails going to spam, prevent email from going to spam ,why are my emails going to spam"
 ---